PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #14 - 2023-03/index.md

 You can check out our work on GitHub at [https://github.com/PiRogueToolSuite/](https://github.com/PiRogueToolSuite/) or on our website at [https://pts-project.org/](https://pts-project.org/).

 ## PiRogue
 We have published a new release (v1.11) of `pirogue-cli` improving the way we retrieve TLS keys from the device memory.

-We have changed to way we deliver the OS image for the PiRogue and updated the documentation accordingly.
+We have changed the way we deliver the OS image for the PiRogue and updated the documentation accordingly.
 The new procedure is described [here](https://pts-project.org/docs/pirogue/build-a-pirogue/).

 ## Colander
 Colander is able to recovers data that has been encrypted before being transmitted by looking at the different cryptographic operations that occurred during the execution of the target app.
 {{< img src="img/encrypted-data.png" caption="Example of data decryption." >}}

 ## Threatr
 Threatr (previously known as Colander's analyzers) now supports retrieving intelligence from:

 * Virus Total
 * Alien Vault OTX